Who we are

 What is the background of the project?

-Borrelia burgdorferii sensu lato and Anaplasma phagocytophilum are agents of dangerous ticks-borne diseases - borreliosis and anaplasmosis.
 Tick-borne infections are no longer confined to rural areas, they are documented with increasing frequency in urban settlements across the world.
 They are known to case diseases in humans as well as in their companion animals, esspecially in dogs.
-Borreliosis and anaplasmosis in animals and humans are significantly contributed to by hard ticks.
+Borreliosis and anaplasmosis and other in animals and humans are significantly contributed to by hard ticks.
 The tick of Ixodes ricinus is the most common in Europe as well as in Poland.
+Dermacentor reticulatus is also common.

 What is the aim of the project?

-The aim of the study is to evaluate the prevalence of Borrelia byrgdorferii sensu lato and Anaplasma phagocytophilum in ticks collected from dogs in the urban areas of Warmia-Mazury District (North-west Poland)
+The aim of the study is to evaluate the prevalence of Borrelia burgdorferii sensu lato, Anaplasma phagocytophilum, Rickettsia spp. and Babesia sp. in ticks collected from dogs in the urban areas of Warmia-Mazury District (North-west Poland)

 What techniques and methods are used?

 The experiment will use the following techniques: 1. isolation of DNA from ticks using commercial kits; 2.
-Polymerase Chain Reaction (PCR) to identify the A. phagocytophilum 16SRNA gene; 3. nested PCR to identify the B. burgdorferii fla gene; 4. restriction analysis of the fla gene amplicons for the identification of B. burgdorferii genospecies; 5. visualization of products in agarose gel.
+Polymerase Chain Reaction (PCR) to identify the A. phagocytophilum 16SRNA gene; Rickettsia spp. gltA gene and Babesia sp.
+18S rRNA gene 3. nested PCR to identify the B. burgdorferii fla gene; 4. restriction analysis of the fla gene amplicons for the identification of B. burgdorferii genospecies; 5. visualization of products in agarose gel.

 What is the role of the student?